lighthart/GridBundle/README.md

 **Field Configuration**:

     search:         Setting to true will add the column to the fields searched via the global search tool.
 Optionally, you can also specify the kind of search filter to use on this filed.
 Valid types are: date, number, and string.

     filter:         Setting to true will add a search filter box to the column header which only searches on this field.
 Optionally, you can also specify the kind of search filter to use on this filed.
 Valid types are: date, number, and string.

     attr:           Sets the html attributes.

     html:           Indicates the title should be interpreted as html, i.e., the twig raw filter is applied.

     entityId:       Evaluating to true stores the entity id on the individual cell.
 This is mostly useful for javascript related associated entities.

     parentId:       Evaluating to true stores the parent id on the row header.
 This is mostly useful for javascript related associated entities.

     title:          Sets the title of the column.
 Note: the title field sets the on-hover title.

     header:         Sets the display title of the column.
 Note: the title field sets the on-hover title.
 If not set the header is the same as the title.

     hidden:         Evaluating to true hides the column.

+    filterHidden:   Filter on a column which is hidden.
+Useful for concatenating fields filtering the end result, such as lastname/firstname combos.
+In this case hide the firstname column and add 'filterHidden' => 'alias.firstname' to the lastname column.
+Extra fields may be added, semicolon separated.

     security:       A primitive boolean, or an anonymous function.
 If the value evaluates to true, the button is rendered.
 Default is true.
 For the anonymous function, the result tuple for the current row is sent as the first parameter, and an alias translation table for the original alias and the new alias in the query is sent as the second parameter.
 The tildes (see below) function as columns forming indexes, to base the appearance on portions of the tuple.

     value:          Multiple fields may be added using tildes, as with example for title.
                     Passing an array (instead of a string )of values takes the first truthy value, similar to a postgres concat operator.

     boolean:        Field is a boolean, will render with boolean twigs.
 If value is a string boolean value will be determined by a == comparison.
 If value is an anonymous function, the result tuple for the current row is sent as the first parameter, and an alias translation table for the original alias and the new alias in the query is sent as the second parameter, and the function should return the boolean value.
 For example:
 ```php
     $gm->addField('consentStatus', 'shortName', [
         'filter'   => 'number',